xuanmo0213/EC504_Network_Flow_Image_Segmentation/README.md

 1. change your current directory to max_flow folder and you will have to compile a bfs.so using:
 `gcc -shared -Wl,-install_name,bfs.so -o bfs.so -fPIC bfs.c`

-in our uploaded codes, there should be one compiled bfs.so, if not you should do this.

 `cd ..`